29 Sep Virtual Reality to work with Victims of Bullying

 Since facing these threatening situations can be disturbing for the victims, exposure therapy for bullying in a VR setting offers a safe and controlled environment that can make the process easier for the patient.
 This allows the victim to face the distressing circumstance with a greater chance of overcoming it successfully thanks to a guarded simulation and the aid of the therapist.

-Virtual reality therapy to treat bullying
+Virtual reality therapy for bullying

 The effectiveness of this type of immersive therapy as a powerful tool to treat bullying has been shown in studies by Carmona et al (2011), Langer et al (2016) and Quero et al (2017).
 In a similar manner, Psious presents virtual environments that allow the therapist to control the introduction of the victim to bullying scenarios.
 The aim is to evaluate their response in these situations in order to empower them with social and technical skills to overcome the situation.